-In this example, we are going to look at the difference in response of an injector considering eddy currents or not considering them.
+In this example, an example of evaluating the difference in responsiveness of an injector when eddy currents are taken into account or not is presented.

-The reference is also controlled so that once the injector has been switched on, the reference is maintained until the mover reaches its end position.
-At that moment the reference is lowered to maintain the mover in position.
-Finally to be put back to 0 after a defined amount of time as shown in Fig. 2.
+When current flows through the injector, the reference current is maintained until the plunger reaches its end position.
+After that the reference current is lowered to maintain the plunger at a specified position and finally the current value is returned to 0 after a certain time as shown in Fig. 2.

 Fig. 1 shows the control circuit specifications, and Fig. 2 shows the control model.

 The Position of the Plunger and the Force Acting on the Plunger

 Fig. 3 shows the plunger position and Fig. 4 shows the force acting on the plunger.